Set up the event website

 main.js) and a stylesheet (named

-The first time you install Dynamics 365 for Marketing, the then-current event website is installed onto your Dynamics 365 portals solution and is ready to use right out of the box.
-The website won't be updated or overwritten when you update Dynamics 365 for Marketing, so you can freely customise the copy that's installed on your portal.
-However, Microsoft will continue to develop the event website and improve it with with each new release of Dynamics 365 for Marketing, so if you want to take advantage of the latest features, you can always download it, compare it with your own customised site, and add any of the new features that you like.
+The first time you install Dynamics 365 Marketing, the then-current event website is installed onto your Dynamics 365 Portals solution and is ready to use right out of the box.
+The website won't be updated or overwritten when you update Dynamics 365 Marketing, so you can freely customise the copy that's installed on your portal.
+However, Microsoft will continue to develop the event website and improve it with with each new release of Dynamics 365 Marketing, so if you want to take advantage of the latest features, you can always download it, compare it with your own customised site, and add any of the new features that you like.

 Publish events, sessions, tracks, and related records to the website

-Most of the information shown on the website comes directly from your event models and their various related records, so all you need to do get the website online is make sure that all the information is available in Dynamics 365 and that the event itself, plus its relevant sessions and tracks, are set to be published on the website.
+Most of the information shown on the website comes directly from your event models and their various related records, so all you need to do get the website online is make sure that all the information is available in Dynamics 365 Marketing and that the event itself, plus its relevant sessions and tracks, are set to be published on the website.

 To publish an event, session, or track, open the relevant record and set its Publish Status in the drop-down list (usually shown in the upper-right corner of the form) to Live.
 Set the Publish Status to any other value to unpublish an event, session, or track if needed, thus removing it from your event website.

 The following table summarises how to publish each publishable entity to the website, and which types of information are publish for each of them.
 Be especially careful and thorough when entering values for published fields, because they are exposed to the public.

 |Entity||How and where it gets published||Which fields get published|